samjowen/auto-nmap/README.md

-<h1> auto_nmap: A Swift Solution for Network Scanning </h1>
+<h1> auto_nmap</h1>

-Immerse yourself in the simplified experience of network scanning with auto_nmap, a robust Python-based tool that brings an intuitive and efficient approach to network device and port discovery.
-Whether you're a seasoned network engineer or a beginner stepping into the realm of network scanning, auto_nmap is built to make your journey seamless.
+A Python-based tool that brings an intuitive approach to network device and port discovery.

 <h2> Installation </h2>

 Our tool employs Poetry, a powerful Python dependency management system that facilitates smooth installation and package management.